 According to one of the European diplomats, fears about the rise of the Islamic courts were based on a misunderstanding of the character of Islam in Somalia.
 “Imagine a Leninist going to a Labour Party meeting in Britain and thinking they could easily impose their authority,” he said.
 “That’s what it’s like when Islamists try to impose their ideas on Somalis.”
 Faced with this resistance, the Islamists had been pursuing a gradualist strategy more in the tradition of the Fabian Society, he said, and they needed to be handled carefully by the United States, its allies and Somalia’s neighbours.
 The risk, now that the Courts had been routed, was that foreign Islamists would join in the fight against what is seen as an American-backed government.
 This is exactly what happened.

 The presence of foreign Islamists in Somalia, regardless of their strategy and aims, was bound to generate a response from the Bush administration.
 In late 2006 Washington increased the pressure, alleging that the courts were sheltering al Qaeda figures, including activists who had been involved in the bombing of the US embassies in Nairobi and Dar es Salaam.
-When I questioned the pro-American diplomat on this point he said that there were “a few” ly recognised terrorists in southern Somalia.
-But he stressed that the Courts had taken over by force whereas the TFG was created by an ly recognised process.
+When I questioned the pro-American diplomat on this point he said that there were “a few” recognised terrorists in southern Somalia.
+But he stressed that the Courts had taken over by force whereas the TFG was created by a recognised process.
 “Yes, the Courts achieved a lot,” he said, “but they pushed their agenda too far.”

 Part of the difficulty for outsiders is the fact that the Islamic Courts Union was as much a coalition of convenience as a union.
 The authors of an April 2007 Royal Institute of International Affairs paper describe them as “a broad mosque” that brought together people “from moderate and extreme wings of political Islam.”
 While the United States and its regional allies focused on the radical elements, many local people were influenced by the on-the-ground benefits of the Courts in the second half of 2006.